Masterminds/log-go/README.md

 In your packages testing you can check log messages if you need to see that they are working and contain what you are looking for.
 A simple example of doing this is in the `_examples` directory.

+For details on exactly which functions are on the package or on the `Logger` interface, please see the [package docs](https://pkg.go.dev/github.com/Masterminds/log-go).

 ### Application Developers